 Hi Cheryl,

-My husband’s brother called and mentioned that his son is getting married in a very small ceremony, and we will not be invited.
-However, another wedding will take place in the future, and we will be invited to that one.
+My husband’s brother called and mentioned his son is getting married in a very small ceremony, and we will not be invited.
+However, there will be another wedding in the future, and we will be invited to that one.

-Should we send a monetary gift now or wait until they have their larger wedding, if it indeed happens?
+Should we send a monetary gift now, or wait until they have their bigger wedding?
+(If it indeed happens)

 Hi Gail,